rnagasam/dots/README.md

 For `offlineimap` and `msmtp`, you need to create the files `$HOME/.offlineimappass.gpg` and `$HOME/.msmtp-stevens.gpg` containing passwords for the respective email accounts.
-Emacs will automatically encrypt/decrypt files with a `.gpg' extension, so it's the easiest to create these from within the editor.
+Emacs will automatically encrypt/decrypt files with a `.gpg` extension, so it's the easiest to create these from within the editor.